Social Media Marketing For Law Firms [2018 Guide] – Digital Logic

 How To Plan and Schedule Posts

-Sticking to a schedule is already important when it comes to operating your business, but you’ll have to understand the environment you’re advertising in when it comes to your social media marketing.
+Sticking to a schedule is already important when it comes to operating your law firm, but you’ll have to understand the environment you’re advertising in when it comes to your social media marketing.
 It may be true that your target audience is shopping for your products or services while during business hours, but did you account for gaps in time zones, or for different work shifts?

 Perhaps your target customers simply don’t use social media during the day, and they’re most likely to purchase during the evening or late night hours.
 All of this and more can be easily discovered by looking at your website and socal media analytics and performance metrics to understand how the ideal customer behaves when it comes to buying online from your company.

 Since the internet is “open 24/7,” you’ll really have to think about how you spend your advertising budget.
 You’ll definitely want to optimize your conversions to avoid unnecessary expense.
 But you could, theoretically, advertise to your target audience and get sales at all hours as well.

 To schedule a post on Facebook, navigate to your Facebook business page, then write your post, add your links, then next to the Publish button there is a drop down that provides you with three options: Schedule, Backdate and Save Draft.
 Select Schedule from the drop-down, as seen below:

 Once you select Schedule, you’ll enter the day and time that you’d like the post to be pushed live.
 And that’s all you need to do.

 Would every one of your followers want to see 50 posts per day on your social media account?
 It’s best to understand what types of content are most engaging for your audience and how much they require before making a purchasing decision.
 This is where targeting your advertisements can become extremely effective.